Select Page

 Explore Australia’s Largest and Undiscovered Fringing Reef

 Where do the red and orange hues of Australia’s iconic outback meet white sand beaches and turquoise blue water?
-Where can you walk off the shore and instantly experience pristine coral reef during a special drift snorkel?
+Where can you walk off the shore and instantly experience a pristine coral reef during a special drift snorkel?
 It’s where the best marine encounters in the world are part of everyday life.
 Western Australia’s Ningaloo Reef, along the stunning Coral Coast, is one of the region’s best-kept secrets.

 Jump on a two-hour flight from Western Australia’s capital city of Perth or opt for an extraordinary 750-mile road trip to pull on your snorkel gear and step into the bluest waters of the Indian Ocean.
 From here, you only need to swim a couple of meters before you’re floating over the UNESCO World Heritage-listed coral gardens of one of the largest and most accessible wildlife-rich reefs on the planet.